A minimax optimal approach to high-dimensional double sparse linear regression: Numerical experiments

 Table \ref{tab2} demonstrates that SGLasso identifies significantly more variables and groups than other methods.
 However, this does not lead to the best prediction performance on the test set.
 On the other hand, our proposed method delivers the highest statistical accuracy in predicting outcomes, despite using fewer variables and groups.
 Furthermore, Figure \ref{fig5} illustrates that our approach is both accurate and robust in its predictive performance, demonstrating the superiority of our method over other methods.

 To perform further investigation, we consider the entire set of 120 samples to learn a double sparse linear model for TRIM32 expression.
 Figure \ref{fig:qq} displays QQ-plots of the residuals estimated from our proposed method and comparative methods.
-The sub-figures of SGLasso, GEL, and ADSIHT have points that roughly lie on the diagonal line, which indicates the satisfaction of normality assumption.
-In contrast, Figure \ref{fig:qq} reveals that the residual distributions of GBridge and cMCP have longer tails on the left side, which implies that analyzing this dataset using the fitted linear models may be unconvincing.
+The sub-figures of cMCP and ADSIHT have points that roughly lie on the diagonal line, which indicates the satisfaction of the normality assumption.
+In contrast, Figure \ref{fig:qq} reveals that the residual distributions of SGLasso, GBridge, and GEL have longer tails on the left side, which implies that analyzing this dataset using the fitted linear models may be unconvincing.

-According to the computational results, our proposed method ultimately selects five probes on the complete dataset: 1376683\_at, 1376686\_at, 1384352\_at, 1389254\_at, and 1389275\_at.
-Notably, all methods except GBridge choose probe 1389275\_at, indicating its strong correlation with TRIM32 expression.
-Among the five selected probes, ADSIHT identifies six important variables that can explain 77\% of the variance in TRIM32 expression when used in a linear model.
-Additionally, the fitted coefficients are statistically significant at a significance level of $0.05$, further demonstrating the practical applicability of our approach.
+Moreover, we calculate the $\text{R}^2$ and adjusted $\text{R}^2$ for each method, as outlined in Table \ref{tab3}.
+The computational results in Table \ref{tab3} demonstrate the favorable fitting performance of ADSIHT.
+Specifically, ADSIHT effectively identifies 14 important groups and 31 significant variables within these groups, collectively explaining 79\% of the variance in TRIM32 expression.
+While SGLasso achieves the highest variance explanation in TRIM32 expression, there is a potential concern of overfitting, as it selects an excessively large model.